Federal Financial Crimes You Could Be Charged With

+White-collar crime investigations are on the rise—and the federal government isn’t pulling punches.
+If you’re being investigated for a financial offense, it’s critical to understand the charges you could face and what’s at stake.
 At Glozman Law, we defend clients nationwide against complex financial crime allegations.
-From fraud schemes to money laundering, these charges often come with aggressive prosecution, serious prison time, and devastating financial penalties.
+From fraud schemes to Money Laundering, these financial crimes often come with aggressive prosecution, serious prison time, and devastating financial penalties.
 Below are some of the most common federal financial crimes—and what you could be up against.

 Definition: Wire fraud involves using any form of interstate electronic communication—email, text, phone, internet—to carry out a fraudulent scheme.
 This is one of the most frequently charged federal crimes because it’s broad and easy to prove if deception and intent are involved.